loopingleo/blog/_posts/2018-09-02-gps-travel.md

 ```

 A nice and free alternative to Google Maps is [OpenStreetMap](https://www.openstreetmap.org/).
-You can use the Python package [folium](https://github.com/python-visualization/folium) which uses on [leaflet.js](https://leafletjs.com) and OpenStreetMap.
+You can use the Python package [folium](https://github.com/python-visualization/folium) which uses [leaflet.js](https://leafletjs.com) and OpenStreetMap.
 Folium comes in handy if you want to use the final map and host it in your blog like I did [here](https://loopingleo.github.io/GPS-tracking/kyoto/).

 In case you want to go with folium, let us have a look at the code for that: